-- Container Managed Transactions: EJB container sets the boundaries of the transaction, can be used with any type of enterprise bean and code does not include statements that begin and end transaction.
+- Container Managed Transactions: The EJB container sets the boundaries of the transaction, and it can use any enterprise bean.
+The code does not include statements that begin and end a transaction.

 - Component Managed Transaction: Transactions are managed by JDBC API, which allows transaction management in the application itself.
 Message-driven beans explicitly mark the boundaries of transactions.